Open PhD position

 o Application Deadline: August 18, 2020

-o How to Apply: Candidates should contact Martin, and need to apply via the Warsaw4PhD doctoral school.
+o How to Apply: Candidates should contact Martin, and need to apply via the Warsaw4PhD doctoral school, project 3.5.
 (Opens Aug.
 5.).

 The PhD project is part of a collaboration between the Institute of Physical Chemistry, the Gdańsk University of Technology, the company redox.me and the Norwegian research institute Sintef, to develop first-of-its-kind, multiparametric instrumentation equipment integrating microfluidic electrochemical cells and advanced microelectrodes materials, and being compatible with other in situ analyses technologies such as UV-Vis, FTIR/IR, Raman, NMR and ultra-fast laser spectroscopy.

 IPC PAS is the main responsible partner for testing and development of the electrochemical part of the system.